MiKatt/openSTARS/README.md

 only works for three inflows to the same outflow but not more.

-Other topological errors as mentioned for the ArcGIS toolbox STARS do not occur if the stream network is derived from a DEM
+Other topological errors as mentioned for the ArcGIS toolbox STARS do not occur if the stream network is derived from a DEM.

 ### Prepare edges
 Now, information needed for the .ssn object can be derived for the streams and stored in a new vector map `edges`.